-The first 8 octets are the RTCP header, with PT=205 and FMT=2 specifying the remainder is a congestion control feedback packet, and including the SSRC of the packet sender.
+The first 8 octets are the RTCP header, with PT=205 and FMT=CCFB specifying the remainder is a congestion control feedback packet, and including the SSRC of the packet sender.
+(NOTE TO RFC EDITOR: please replace CCFB here and in the above diagram with the IANA assigned RTCP feedback packet type)

-Section 6.1 of [RFC4585] requires this is followed by the SSRC of the media source being reported upon.
-Accordingly, the format of the report is changed from that of the RTCP XR report block, to move the timestamp to the end.
-The meaning of all the fields is a described in Section 3.1.
+Section 6.1 of [RFC4585] requires the RTCP header to be followed by the SSRC of the media source being reported upon.
+Accordingly, the RTCP header is followed by a report for each SSRC received, followed by the Report Timestamp.